SnowConvert AI - PostgreSQL - Built-in functions

 Note

 PostgreSQL timestamps default to microsecond precision (6 digits); Snowflake defaults to nanosecond precision (9 digits).
-Adjust precision as needed using ALTER SESSION (e.g., ALTER SESSION SET TIMESTAMP_OUTPUT_FORMAT = 'YYYY-MM-DD HH24:MI:SS.FF2';).
+Adjust precision as needed using ALTER SESSION (for example, ALTER SESSION SET TIMESTAMP_OUTPUT_FORMAT = 'YYYY-MM-DD HH24:MI:SS.FF2';).
 Precision loss may occur depending on the data type used.

 Since some formats are incompatible with Snowflake, adjusting the account parameters DATE_INPUT_FORMAT or TIME_INPUT_FORMAT might maintain functional equivalence between platforms.